Beauty, loss and their ‘side-by-side-ness’

 Against self-disclosure: when keeping shtum is king

 As in my article below, I’m not evangelical about self-disclosure and ‘the talking cure’.
 Keeping shtum I’ve occasionally found would have been vitally protective.
 For example, when I’ve disclosed something personal and difficult, and have not been ‘received’ in that communication.
 Self-disclosure of course does not guarantee connection and empowerment.
-We need the receiver to sufficiently understand and accept us often for this to be the case.
+We need the receiver to sufficiently understand and accept us for this to be the case.

 Power, power, power